Knowledge of the lung anatomy is essential for understanding HRCT.

 It measures about 1-2 cm and is made up of 5-15 pulmonary acini, that contain the alveoli for gas exchange.

-Pulmonary veins and lymphatics run in the periphery of the lobule within the interlobular septa.
+The pulmonary veins and lymphatics run in the periphery of the lobule within the interlobular septa.

 There are two lymphatic systems: a central network, that runs along the bronchovascular bundle towards the centre of the lobule and a peripheral network, that is located within the interlobular septa and along the pleural linings.